ec363/parsleyapp/inst/md/guide.md

 <img src="www/timecourse_step2b_3_set_view.png" style = "width:700px; border: 1px solid gray;">
 <br><br>

-_Note that as of September 2023, there is no longer an assumption that the units of timecourse will be specified in minutes.
+_Note that as of v0.2.0, there is no longer an assumption that the units of timecourse will be specified in minutes.
 The units are not specified by the app, do not need to be specified by the user, and make no difference to the parsing process._ <!-- update with version number instead of date -->

 **To select cells with numerical timepoint information, select 'Select cells with timepoints' from the dropdown menu.**